The CYRA Service bridges research and practice to improve children's lives.

 We work with you to transform knowledge into impact.
 We can collaborate with you as you develop, and action, knowledge translation plans or engagement and impact strategies.
 Find out more.

 Central to our work is the development of eye-catching, evidence-based resources that engage and educate.
 These can be tailored for parents, carers, teachers and other professionals, as well as for children and young people themselves.

 We support you to transform knowledge into real-world impact on children’s lives, education and wellbeing.

 The CYRA Service is available to researchers and organisations worldwide.
 Our standard working hours are 9am-5pm Paris Time.
 For clients in the Southern Hemisphere we can often progress projects overnight.

 It is ethical practice to ensure research findings are communicated back to participants.
 It is also ethical that funding and time is not wasted and research insights have impact.
-Our founder was involved in the Ethical Research Involving Children (ERIC) initiative on behalf of UNICEF International (see www.childethics.com).
+Our founder is part of the team behind the Ethical Research Involving Children (ERIC) initiative funded by UNICEF International (see www.childethics.com).
 All work undertaken by The CYRA Service is conducted in line with the ERIC approach.